code4recovery/12-step-meeting-list/readme.txt

 = 2.9 =
 * New proximity search mode, courtesy of Washington Area Intergroup Association
+* Enabled Google map in search results (now that it's more mobile-friendly)
 * Stopped the search autocomplete from loading the meetings JSON an extra time
 * Two new programs: Recovering Couples Anonymous and Sexual Compulsives Anonymous